UVicOptics/The-Big-FFW/README.md

 This is the interface user will use to perform a ring test.
 This GUI requires six variables to run:

   - Degree Range
-     * The stages rotates with respect to the user's input degrees (the input format is "#,", i.e. 5,6,7)
+     * The stage rotates with respect to the user's input degrees (the input format is "#,", i.e. 5,6,7)

   - Rotational Angle
      * Each image rotates during the post processing steps so possible non-uniformities in the image can be taken into account.